Iron Studies

 Serum iron measures the amount of circulating iron in your blood.
 Iron is essential for haemoglobin production, oxygen transport, and energy metabolism throughout the body.

 Learn moreTransferrin saturation measures the percentage of the iron-transport protein transferrin that is occupied by iron.
-It is a key indicator of your body's iron status and helps distinguish between different causes of iron-related disorders.
+This value is a key indicator of your body's iron status and helps distinguish between different causes of iron-related conditions.

 Learn moreFerritin is the primary storage protein for iron in your body.
 It reflects your iron stores more accurately than iron levels themselves, which can fluctuate considerably throughout the day.
 Low ferritin is the earliest sign of iron deficiency — often measurable before your haemoglobin drops and anaemia develops.
 High ferritin can indicate iron overload but is also a widely used inflammation marker.
 Interpretation always depends on the clinical context.